 If you were a patient at MedStar Good Samaritan in 1968, chances are you suffered from kidney disease, arthritis, stroke, lung disorders or had a similar chronic health problem requiring long-term care.
 You would have been cared for by nuns from the Sisters of Bon Secours (who ran the hospital), and your doctor would have been appointed from the Johns Hopkins medical staff.
 Depending upon your illness or course of treatment, you may have been involved in an experimental medical study taking place at the hospital's brand new, spacious O′Neill Labs.
 And, chances are, your stay lasted around three months!

 But times - and the healthcare needs of our community - have changed, and so has MedStar Good Samaritan.
-While we still continue our proud affiliation with Johns Hopkins, and our leadership in the fields of rehabilitation, orthopaedics, renal dialysis, and rheumatology, the hospital has expanded its range of health services to meet the needs of patients of all ages.
+While we still continue our leadership in the fields of rehabilitation, orthopedics, renal dialysis, and rheumatology, the hospital has expanded its range of health services to meet the needs of patients of all ages.

 Within the past 15 years, we′ve added two professional buildings to house office space for more than 200 physicians, to make sure our neighbors could receive good medical care right in their community.
 The hospital also has established full-service inpatient and outpatient physical and occupational therapy programs, which are nationally and world renowned.